NikolasVir/Remote-PC-Management/docs/API.md

 - Constructs the PowerShell command with `-ExecutionPolicy Bypass` for script execution.
 - Handles output and errors, passing results to the callback function.

-## Notes

-- Ensure that the PowerShell scripts are correctly located at the specified paths.
-- Error handling in the script execution is minimal; it logs errors to the console and returns them in the response.